 Error Handling

 A well-written code must deal with its errors.
 If an error occurs, the program freezes and the user can no longer interact with it.
 This leaves the user with no idea what caused the problem.
 To prevent this, the original chess code introduces a variable called “error”.
 This variable is used to tell the user what problem occurred while interacting with the program.
 The program continues to run and since the user is informed about the problem, he can avoid it.
-The error variable can be equal to four values.
+The error variable can have one of the following four values:

-If the error is set to "1", the provided move was invalid.
+the provided move was invalid.

-When the error equals “2”, the game is over.
+the game is over.

-In the case where the error is “3”, the king is in check.
+the king is in check.

-Should the error be equal to “4”, there is a checkmate.
+there is a checkmate

 GUI

 Overview

-The display of the initial chess program relies on Tkinter.
+“A graphical user interface (GUI) is a digital interface in which a user interacts with graphical components such as icons, buttons, and menus.
+In a GUI, the visuals displayed in the user interface convey information relevant to the user, as well as actions that they can take.”
+(Juviler, 2023)

+Why is the GUI needed?

+The program uses Tkinter for visualization of the board and the pieces.

 “Tkinter is an open source, portable graphical user interface (GUI) library designed for use in Python scripts.”
 (Dufour, s.d.)

 A library is code written by other people that you can import and use in your program.
-I can create an object by simply calling a class integrated in the tkinter library.
-For instance to create a button, call the Button class and enter some properties.
+One can create an graphical element by simply using a class in the tkinter library.
+For instance, to create a button, use the Button class and define its properties.

-In the guide that I used to learn Python, I have already used this library.
+In the guide that I used to learn Python, I have already met this library, so it was relatively straightforward to use it in my code.

+Insert screenshot

-Visualization Chess Pieces
+Visualization of pieces

-The chess pieces displayed on the GUI are represented by Unicode Characters.
+The chess pieces are displayed with Unicode Characters.

 “Unicode is a universal character set that defines all the characters needed for writing the majority of living languages in use on computers.”
 (W3Schools, s.d.)

 The Unicode characters are stored within string variables.
 Every identical chess piece of the same color has the same Unicode.
-There are a total of twelve Unicode characters needed to represent the black and white pieces: pawn, knight, bishop, rook, queen and king, for both colors.
+Therefore a total of twelve Unicode characters were needed to visualize all black and white pieces: pawn, knight, bishop, rook, queen and king, for both colors.

-We can put a chess piece on a button by configuring the button to contain the text of a selected Unicode.
-This way we can set the starting position of the chess game by setting the text of the buttons.
+To put a chess piece on a square, the underlying button text must be configured with the Unicode character of the piece.
+See Section 2.2.3